dmadisetti/dropcanco/Readme.md

 Also...

 If you play with the dev box, I would highly recommend learning how to `docker`.
 Failing that, if docker takes up too much disk space or you feel like you messed something up, run `./toolbelt -x`.
-This is the `fuckitall` method.
+This is the `forgetitall` method.
 It should kill everything docker related.

 -----